steveroe317/humidity-monitor/README.md

-This project implements a logging humidty monitor using a Raspberry Pi, a temperature/humity sensor, a WiFi connection, and a Google FireStore database.
+This project implements a logging humidty monitor using a Raspberry Pi, a temperature/humity sensor, a WiFi connection, and an optional Google FireStore database.
 It is meant to automatically monitor humidity in basement, attic, or outbuilding.